Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-ledger.md

 - Click on the "Transfer" button in "Accounts" dropdown in the top navigation menu.
 - In the top input, select "Ledger" as your sending account.
 - In the second input, select the account that you want to transfer funds to.
-- In the third input, enter the amount of KSM you want to transfer.
+- In the third input, enter the amount of LUNAR you want to transfer.
 - Click the "Make Transfer" button.
 - Confirm the transaction on your device.
 - A green success notification will be displayed when the transaction is included in a block.